 through Christ, Our Lord.

 3. Secular Blessing.
-If energy and religious oriented language is not for you, here are four non-traditional blessings that I discovered on a site named Offbeat Families.
+If energy and religious oriented language are not for you, here are four non-traditional blessings that I discovered on a site named Offbeat Families.

 All that we have is a gift.